 In addition to the ongoing youth programs, we provide community related cycling services such as Bike Rodeos, bicycle parking facility design and installation, as well as cycling-related research projects.
 We participate in Bike Month, Bike-to-Work Day, various Keep Austin Beautiful projects, and founded Bike-to-Eat Week which is a direct incentive program from restaurants, bars, retail, and service businesses to cyclists to encourage transportation cycling.

-The Ghisallo Foundation is developing an innovative cycling education system built on best practice knowledge and uses various features of game theory to engage students with the material and provide a self-paced recognition and reward system.
+The Ghisallo Foundation is developing an innovative cycling education system, called Cycle Academy which is built on best practice knowledge, uses various features of game theory to engage students with the material and provides a self-paced recognition and reward system.
 Program piloting began Fall 2012 within our various youth programs and is being expanded to a select number of external stakeholders Fall 2013.
 We have a planned public launch of the program in 2014.